 So, sparing you the details, it’s come about that I’ll be building a liquor cabinet for a colleague.
-Something that will hold 2 rows of tallish (33-35cm high) bottles of spirits, 8 bottles of wine and still have room for a drawer with about 14.5cm of usable space.
+Something that will hold 2 shelves of tallish (33-35cm high) bottles of spirits, a row of 8 bottles of wine and still have room for a drawer with about 14.5cm of usable space.
 Here is the front view sketched on graph paper (the only way I can draw a straight line without a ruler).

 The construction method will be similar to the sewing center in that I’ll be using frame and panel sub-assemblies.
 I like frame and panels because while light, they can be very strong and negate a lot of extra planning due to wood movement.
 Different from the sewing center, this will have four square corner pieces that extend down into slightly tapered feet.

 Incidentally, while I write these articles hopefully to help other woodworkers teaching themselves the craft, unless I’m using a method I haven’t written about before I’m keeping it a bit general.
 My series of 15 articles on the sewing center were quite detailed (I thought) and I don’t think I’ll be using any different techniques for this cabinet.

 Dimensions will be approximately 120cm high by 80cm wide by 40cm deep.
 As I’ve made the conversion to metric here in the land of cheese and chocolate, I’ll forego giving dimensions in inches in further posts.
 We had the chance back in the ’70s to make the change in America but declined.
 I still tend to think in inches and feet but I’ve definitely been convinced of how easy it is to use the metric system while building.